Regularization for Long Named Entity Recognition: Hyperparameter and Training Details

 \section{Hyperparameter and Training Details}

 We describe our hyperparameter and training details.
-For all training models, we use the batch size of 32 and use the Adam optimizer~\cite{kingma2014adam} with a learning rate in the range of \{3e-5, 5e-5\}.
-We use the warmup rate as 5000 steps in all datasets and use the training seed in the range of \{1, 2, 3, 4, 5\} to conduct 5 runs.
-The length of input sequence is set as 128 in the biomedical domain and 256 in the general domain dataset.
-If sentence length is over 128 and 256, then the sentence is divided into multiple sentences.
-A training epoch is selected in the range from 20 to 50.
-To adopt a temperature scaling~\cite{guo2017calibration} depend on the entity length, we use a lambda ($\lambda$) in the range from 0.01 to 0.1.
+For all training models, we used at batch size of 32 and the Adam optimizer~\cite{kingma2014adam} with a learning rate in the range of \{5e-6, 1e-5, 3e-5\}.
+We used a warmup rate in the range of \{0, 5000\} steps for all datasets and a training seed in the range of \{1, 2, 3, 4, 5\} to conduct five runs.
+The length of the input sequence was set to 128 in the biomedical domain and 256 in the general domain dataset.
+If the sentence length is longer than 128 or 256, respectively, then the sentence was divided into multiple sentences.
+A training epoch was selected in the range of \{20, 50\}.
+To adopt temperature scaling~\cite{guo2017calibration} depending on the entity length, we used a lambda ($\lambda$) in the range of \{0.01, 0.1\}.
 For training and inference of all the experimental results, we use one graphics processing unit (NVIDIA Titan Xp).
-Our code are based on the pytorch implementation of \cite{lee2020biobert}\footnote{https://github.com/dmis-lab/biobert-pytorch}.
-Most of the previous works used training dataset added up of training and development dataset in BioNER task.
-In our experiments, we did not use the development dataset in our training process.
+Our code is based on the PyTorch implementation of \cite{lee2020biobert}.\footnote{https://github.com/dmis-lab/biobert-pytorch} Most of the previous studies used a training dataset containing the training and development dataset in the BioNER task.
+In our experiments, we followed previous works to use the development dataset in our training process for the biomedical NER dataset.